 Australian Longline Pty Ltd. (Australia), which is one of the Nissui Group companies outside of Japan, is primarily engaged in Toothfish fishing in the Antarctic Ocean (subject to Marine Stewardship Council (MSC) certification).

-Furthermore, Flatfish Ltd. (UK), which is also one of the Nissui Group companies outside of Japan, contributed to RFVS as a member of the Technical Working Group of RFVS by such means as serving as a peer reviewer of RFVS in 2019 and 2020.
+Flatfish Ltd. (UK), which is also one of the Nissui Group companies outside of Japan, contributed to RFVS as a member of the Technical Working Group of RFVS by such means as serving as a peer reviewer of RFVS in 2019 and 2020.
 Flatfish, which had been in favor of this certification scheme not only since the beginning at the time of its launch in 2006 but also upon its subsequent resumption in 2016, provided ongoing support toward its realization.
+Also, Flatfish believes that RFVS—which consists of two core principles, namely, “vessel management & safety systems” and “crew rights, safety and wellbeing”—is an extremely important standard for the welfare of fishing boat crew and recommends the adoption of RFVS certification across its entire supply chain.

 In fishery operations, incidental capture of seabirds in place of fish intended to be captured has become an issue.
 Nissui Group companies engaged in fishery operations are striving to prevent the bycatch of seabirds, having introduced tori lines (Note 1) and moon pools (Note 2).